velexi-corporation/VLXI-Cookiecutter-Julia/README.md

        $ git remote add origin GIT_REMOTE
        ```

-       where `GIT_REMOTE` is the URL to the remote Git repository.
+       where `GIT_REMOTE` is the URL of the remote Git repository.

      * Push the `main` branch to the remote Git repository.